 Next, there's the turbulence.
 (Again, do you like to be jostled about?)

 "The water jets in the dishwasher can cause the knife to knock into whatever else you have it in the dishwasher with, and can damage the edge," says Moses.
 "It's a good way to ruin a knife quickly."
-And, by the way, ceramic knives are at an even greater risk, since they are so brittle.
+And, by the way, ceramic knives are at an even greater risk, because they are so brittle.
 One cycle can chip the blade or snap it in two.

 Then there's the detergents, which can be just as dangerous as the machine itself, causing knives to dull or discolor.

-Finally, your knives aside, there's the matter of everything else that goes in the dishwasher, including your digits when you're unloading.
+Finally, your knives aside, there's the matter of everything else that goes in the dishwasher, including your fingers when you're unloading.
 Your knives can scratch cups, plates, and even the actual machine.
 Point them down, they can damage utensil baskets; point them up and you risk an injury.

 So, How Should You Wash Your Knives?